foundersandcoders/ws-tdd-node-server/README.md

 # Test Driven Development Server with Tape and Shot

+Credit to [Jen Spencer](https://github.com/jsms90) for support and amendments to this workshop!

 ## Learning Outcomes
 To understand the potential of faking requests to your server for the purposes of testing responses.